 Am I going to make mistakes?
 Yep.
 Probably today I’ll make a couple… but you better bet I will do my best to learn from them!

 I’m not a big fan of mutual funds.
-I do use them in portfolios that I manage they have their place but today we have exchange-traded funds, and we have other things which can traditionally give us lower fees and different return scenarios.
-So I’m just not a big fan of mutual funds.
+I do use them in portfolios that I manage they have their place, but today we have exchange-traded funds, and we have other things which can traditionally give us lower fees and different return scenarios.

 I’m going to use debt because I know that using debt aggressively in my business, and using it purposefully, will help me build net worth faster.
 I also know how debt “enhances” my tax returns.
 Dave Ramsey rarely talks about this.